brittyazel/Neuron/README.md

 ## Credits:
+Translators:
+* German: Aszkarath
+* French: Cinedelle
+* Brazilian Portuguese: Alanbre20
+* Russian: Hubbotu

+Disclaimer:

 Neuron is a fork of the amazing *Ion Action Bars* addon started by Connor Chenoweth aka **Maul**, for World of Warcraft Legion and onwards.
 All credit for the bulk of this addon should go to him accordingly, along with SLOKnightFall for his maintainership throughout the years.
-If you would like to use the ongoing continuation of the Ion addon instead of Neuron, please find it on either Curse or WowInterface.
+**I take no credit for the idea or implementation of this addon prior to my adoption of the code in the Fall quarter of 2018.**